 Taking other nicotine products on a plane

-There are numerous other ways of getting a nicotine fix while flying, including Nicorettes, nicotine patches, nicotine lozenges and nicotine nasal spray.
+You can use any other nicotine-containing product that helps in getting a nicotine fix while flying, including Nicorettes, nicotine patches, nicotine lozenges and nicotine nasal spray.

-Although you can take thee on a plane with you the only one of these that may cause a problem is the nicotine nasal spray.
-Any liquid can be no larger that 3.4oz/100ml so you need to make sure that the spray does not hold any more than this.
-It ill also need to be in your liquids bag to go through airport security.
+Although you can take these on a plane with you the only one of these that may cause a problem is the nicotine nasal spray.
+Any liquid can be no larger than 3.4oz/100ml so you need to make sure that the spray does not hold any more than this.
+It will also need to be in your liquids bag to go through airport security.
 See my article – the TSA liquids rule.